gatling/frontline-doc/content/reference/current/user/simulations/index.md

 #### Option 2: Download binary from repository

-In this step, you'll describe how FrontLine will download a jar deployed in a previously added repository.
+In this step, you'll describe how Gatling Enterprise will download a jar deployed in a previously added repository.
 This jar must have been built with the same maven/sbt/gradle configuration as described in the Developer section in this guide.

 {{< img src="create-simulation2c.png" alt="Create simulation - Step 2 - Binary" >}}